cancerberoSgx/js-ast-experiments-of-mine/README.md

 `npm run build-production` : uses google-closure-compiler that does 1mb larger file compared to bankai

 `npm run build-production2` : uses bankai that does very good job but I don't know how to put my html there yet...
-TODO
+TODO - for it to work we have to add the browserify property on package.json which is a bad idea.